Margate Lifeboat Station: Since 1978

-On 1 October 2024, the Talus MB-H amphibious tractor (T107), primarily used to launch All-weather lifeboats, and on service at Margate since 2013, was withdrawn from Margate, and replaced with a specifically designed RIB launch vehicle Talus MB-4H Hydrostatic (Mk.3) tractor (TW65H).
-Margate is the first station to receive the new Mk.3 version, which was formally placed on service on 4 October after 3 days of training.
+On 1 October 2024, the Talus MB-H amphibious tractor (T107), primarily used to launch All-weather lifeboats, and on service at Margate since 2013, was withdrawn, and replaced with a specifically designed RIB launch vehicle, Talus MB-4H Hydrostatic (Mk.3) tractor (TW65H).
+Margate is the first station to receive the new Mk.3 version, which was formally placed on service on 4 October 2024 after 3 days of training.
 A New Holland Boomer 2035 tractor (TA-103) is used to launch the D-class.

 Station honours

 The following are awards made at Margate.